google/containerdbg/README.md

 =====
 In this section we will show 2 main usage scenarios for containerdbg.

+For a step-by-step guide with example application please refer to the [guide](examples/petclinic/).

 Analyzing a deployment yaml
 ---------------------------
 This is use case is for when you have a kubernetes yaml which contains a Deployment resource.
 If this deployment yaml contains more than one Deployment resource please consider splitting it for simplicity.